ionos-enterprise/ionos-enterprise-cli/README.md

 -c, --cores [env]             Number of cores
--a, --availabilityzone [env]  AvailabilityZone --licencetype [env]           Licence Type --bootVolume                  Reference to a Volume used for booting --bootCdrom                   Reference to a CD-ROM used for booting --volumeid [env]              Volume id
+-a, --availabilityzone [env]  AvailabilityZone --licencetype [env]           Licence Type --bootVolume [env]            Reference to a Volume used for booting --bootCdrom [env]             Reference to a CD-ROM used for booting --volumeid [env]              Volume id
 --volumesize [env]            Volume size
 --volumename [env]            Volume name